tombrake/cnn-messaging/README.md

 ```

-### Subscribing to work
+### Subscribing to work from RabbitMQ

 Messages are delivered to only 1 of many subscribed instances, and must be ack'd or nack'd to get the next message.

+Caution: Unlike notification queues, binding a work queue to a topic is not undone automatically when you unsubscribe.
+Work queues remain bound to topics after a restart, etc. The nature of shared work queues requires this.
+If you are seeing unexpected messages, check your queue bindings!

 ```
-const topic = 'some.topic.name';
+const topic = 'mySystemName.myEnvironmentName.myModelName.*.*';
 const Messenger = require('cnn-messaging').AmqpMessenger;
 const messenger = new Messenger(config);

 messenger.start()
   .then(() => {
-    return messenger.createWorkObservable('work.*', 'test-work-queue'); // you must provide a work queue name
+    return messenger.createWorkObservable(topic, 'test-work-queue'); // you must provide a work queue name
   })
   .then((observable) => {
       observable.subscribe(